brunothg/x730-script/README.md

 The default installation process is as easy as calling `uv run Makefile.py install`.
 This will use `uv tool install` internally.
-By default, the installation directory will be `/opt/uv/tools/...` for python files.
+By default, the installation directory will be `/opt/uv/tools/...` for python files and `/opt/uv/python` for python itself (if required).
 Binary links are written to `/usr/local/bin/...`.
 SystemD Unit files will be installed into `/etc/systemd/system/...`.
 So you'll need sudo rights for those default installation paths.